loekensgard/Kryptoteket-discord-bot/README.md

 !graph <currency>
 !covid <countrycode / countryName>

 !help
+!support
 ```

 These can be found under the Modules folder.

 ## Data
 All crypto data is retrieved by public APIs at [MiraiEx](https://developers.miraiex.com/) and [CoinGecko](https://www.coingecko.com/)\
-Coronavirus Statistics is retrieved by public APIs at [Disease.sh](https://disease.sh/docs/)
+Coronavirus Statistics is retrieved by public APIs at [Disease.sh](https://disease.sh/docs/)\
+Graphs are made by sparklines from [CoinGecko](https://www.coingecko.com/) and plottend into [QuickChart](https://quickchart.io/)

 ## Contributing
 Pull requests are welcome, please discuss changes via Issues.